-Doing Business 2018 Kuwait Is there a mandatory carry forward period?
-No Time to comply with VAT refund (hours) No VAT No VAT Time to obtain a VAT refund (weeks) No VAT No VAT Corporate income tax audits Does corporate income tax exist?
-No Percentage of cases exposed to a corporate income tax audit (%) Not applicable Time to comply with a corporate income tax audit (hours) No corporate income tax No corporate income tax Time to complete a corporate income tax audit (weeks) No corporate income tax No corporate income tax
+Answer Score Postfiling index (0-100) VAT refunds Does VAT exist?
+No Does a VAT refund process exist per the case study?
+N/A Restrictions on VAT refund process N/A Percentage of cases exposed to a VAT audit (%) Not applicable Is there a mandatory carry forward period?
+Not Applicable Time to comply with VAT refund (hours) No VAT No VAT Time to obtain a VAT refund (weeks) No VAT No VAT Corporate income tax audits Does corporate income tax exist?
+No Percentage of cases exposed to a corporate income tax audit (%) Not applicable Time to comply with a corporate income tax correction (hours) No corporate income tax No corporate income tax Time to complete a corporate income tax correction (weeks) No corporate income tax No corporate income tax